9506 Senior Permit and Citation Clerk

 The purpose of this examination announcement is to establish an eligible list for this classification.

 Under general supervision, performs difficult, responsible and specialized clerical work in processing and receiving payments for parking citations, transit fare evasion citations and other transit-related citations, issuing residential parking permits, sales for transit or parking related products, and reviewing protests of citations; and provides lead direction to subordinate staff as needed.
-Essential functions include: issuing Residential Parking Permits; accepting payments for parking citations, transit fare evasion citations and other transit-related citations; selling transit or parking related products; processing online media sales; receiving and accounting for large amounts of cash, check, and credit card payments from the collection of fees and fines, calculating and providing accurate change; processing checks and credit card or debit card payments; issuing receipts for payments received; adjusting incorrectly processed transactions; interpreting and explaining existing laws, regulations and administrative policies; researching and reviewing customer citation problems and transit violations, determining appropriate action, and clearly explaining options to the customer; determining eligibility for programs and processes; providing information and necessary forms to eligible customers; processing contracts for Community Service and other applicable programs; determining validity of protests for citations issued; disseminating information, responding to routine inquiries and non-routine inquiries, responding to a variety of complex inquiries, and routing to appropriate department(s) or individual(s); dealing with more difficult customers and/or issues; scheduling customers for Administrative Hearings; presenting and providing recommendations for unresolved issues to the supervisor or management; retrieving and returning lost and found items to verified owner; reviewing and checking customer account history and documents for completeness, accuracy and eligibility; performing data entry to update customer account history in the computer database; entering appropriate notations in customer file; operating office equipment; reporting problems with the equipment; processing mail; filing, maintaining, and retrieving electronic and paper documents, records and correspondence; providing lead direction and training to other staff as needed; assisting other staff in dealing with more difficult customers or issues; making recommendations to supervisors regarding staff issues; performing other related duties as assigned.
+Essential functions include: issuing Residential Parking Permits; accepting payments for parking citations, transit fare evasion citations and other transit-related citations; selling transit or parking related products; processing online media sales; receiving and accounting for large amounts of cash, check, and credit card payments from the collection of fees and fines, calculating and providing accurate change; processing checks and credit card or debit card payments; issuing receipts for payments received; adjusting incorrectly processed transactions; interpreting and explaining existing laws, regulations and administrative policies; researching and reviewing customer citation problems and transit violations, determining appropriate action, and clearly explaining options to the customer; determining eligibility for programs and processes; providing information and necessary forms to eligible customers; processing simple contracts for programs; determining validity of protests for citations issued; disseminating information, responding to routine inquiriesand non-routine inquiries, responding to a variety of complex inquiries, and routing to appropriate department(s) or individual(s); dealing with more difficult customers and/or issues; scheduling customers for Administrative Hearings; presenting and providing recommendations for unresolved issues to the supervisor or management; retrieving and returning lost and found items to verified owner; reviewing and checking customer account history and documents for completeness, accuracy and eligibility; performing data entry to update customer account history in the computer database; entering appropriate notations in customer file; operating office equipment; reporting problems with the equipment; processing mail; filing, maintaining, and retrieving electronic and paper documents, records and correspondence; providing lead direction and training to other staff as needed; assisting other staff in dealing with more difficult customers or issues; making recommendations to supervisors regarding staff issues; performing other related duties as assigned.

-Nature of work: Requires frequent keyboarding, standing and/or sitting for long periods of time, multi-tasking at a counter, getting up and down, using a variety of equipment; long periods of talking with customers in person or on the phone; and bending, twisting and turning.
+Nature of work: requires frequent keyboarding, standing and/or sitting for long periods of time, multi-tasking at a counter, getting up and down, using a variety of equipment; long periods of talking with customers in person or on the phone; and bending, twisting and turning.

 1. Two (2) years (4000 hours) of verifiable clerical experience providing information to customers; responding to questions and complaints from the public; and preparing letters, memos, and reports.
 One (1) year of the above experience must have included handling cash and receiving money, processing checks, and credit/debit card payments, applying payments to appropriate customer accounts and reconciling daily collections within the last five (5) years.